 The trick here is to allow the mustache hairs to grow long, but keep the beard hairs just under the ends of your mustache shorter.
 By doing this, your handlebar mustache will "pop" and look as if it's almost sitting on top of your beard rather then blending into it.

 I would recommend using the scissors for this part of your trim.
-Grab the hairs that grow on your upper lip and pull those up.
+Grab the hairs that grow on your top lip and pull those up.
 Those are the hairs that will form your handlebar mustache.
 The hairs just outside of that are beard hairs that cause your mustache to blend into your beard.
 By trimming these hairs down slightly it will give you the defined separation you are looking for, and really showcase your glorious handlebar mustache!

 Handlebar Mustache Styles